ImStaked/Unbelievable-Story-Blog/_posts/casper.md

 When Casper Labs was in Davos I started publishing information about all of them basically calling them out for being scammers in front of the whole world.
 They were partnering with IBM but it looks like I messed that up for them.
 Now they launched ProveAi which is on Hedera.
 Hedera was founded by 2 guys in the Dallas area where I am from and coincidentally is where JFK was shot.
 These are the types of enemies I have made.
 [Casper Labs Blockchain Hub Davos](https://www.cvlabs.com/press-releases/blockchain-hub-davos-2023-program-is-unveiled)
 [Casper Labs Joins WEF](https://proveai.com/news/casper-labs-joins-world-economic-forum-global-innovators)

+## Hedera
+Leemon Baird and Mance Harmon founded Hedera.
+Leemon Baird is a strange name and I used to know another guy I suspected of being an informant named Baird which makes me think fake name, He graduated from Carnegie Mellon University where Mrinal claims to have went to school.
+Leemon has worked in the United States Air Force Academy Academy Center for Cyberspace Research and Security and in the USAF doing education.
+Mance Harmon was a Research Scientist for Machine Learning (Artificial Intelligence) Air Force Research Laboratory: Wright Laboratory.
+Mance went to school at University of Massachusetts Amherst.

 ## People Involved